Guess who’s making headlines again around plummeting crypto-currency values? The founder of Mt. Gox.

 We’ve heard and shared your concern about the founders’ XRP allotment.
 Prior to today, we’ve been working on a founders’ XRP lock up plan, which Chris and I are participating in.
 You can rest assured that a dumping event like this won’t happen from other co-founders…

 Some of you have asked what Jed’s intentions are with his sale, you’ll have to ask him.
 He hasn’t been on the operating team for about a year, and hasn’t been on the board since April.

 In the hours following Britton’s message, the XRP price climbed back to its pre-McCalebgate levels, suggesting that this was a short-term detour for the currency.

 For a brief primer, XRP is not meant as a transactional currency that consumers will use to buy groceries and gas.
 Rather it’s used within the Ripple platform as an intermediary currency enabling quick and low-cost exchange between other currencies.
 (It also has anti-spam applications, but that’s another discussion entirely)

 For (an admittedly simplistic) example, imagine I have Euros and you live in a country that uses Rubles.
-If I want to pay you for something in Euros, the Ripple platform finds someone willing to trade Euros for XRP and then another person I trade my XRP for Rubles, which can then be paid to you.
-All this happens for free (or close to free), as compared to the costly and slow money transfer and exchange platforms used by today’s legacy banking system.
+If I want to pay you for something in Euros, the Ripple platform finds someone willing to trade Euros for XRP and then another person I trade my Rubles for XRP, which can then be used to pay you.
+All this happens for (close to) free, at least as compared to the costly and slow money transfer and exchange platforms used by today’s legacy banking system.

 The total value of the XRP system, with 7.8 billion coins in circulation, is currently $24.7 million, making it 0.36 percent the value of the bitcoin system, but then again it’s much younger.
 XRP has a long way to go in terms of awareness and adoption, and early hiccups like this won’t help much.
 Then again, if the swift rebound is any indication, this event may not hurt much either.